ruuda/blog/posts/rcl-patch.md

 lang: en-US
 synopsis: TODO
 minutes: 999
-run-in: Sometimes we need automation
+run-in: We want automation
 teaser: a-float-walks-into-a-gradual-type-system
 ---

-Sometimes we need automation to update configuration files.
+We want automation to update configuration files.
 But formats that humans can read and maintain, are hard for scripts to edit safely.
 How do you automatically bump a version number without losing comments, breaking formatting, or replacing the wrong value?

-## Automating configuration edits
+## Scripting edits

 Editing a json file from a script is easy: deserialize, modify, serialize.